Amartya101/PiccoloPaperData/README.md

 # PiccoloPaperDataAndScripts

-This repository contains the scripts used to analyze the data sets used in the Piccolo paper.
-All the data sets are available on Dropbox at:
+This repository contains the scripts used to analyze the data sets explored in the Piccolo paper.
+All the data sets (in 10X format) are available on [Dropbox](https://www.dropbox.com/sh/9vr7hn4g6sndgr2/AAAWj5IU5aqgzoYREIaIl4HYa?dl=0)

-## Getting Started
+## List of Data Sets (With links to primary sources):

 ## Authors